 - All estimates bring an intrinsic degree of uncertainty, especially in the early stages of the project in which there are more unknowns.
 It is essential to quantify the percentage of unknowns in the estimate and to compensate with an equivalent level of contingency.

 - It is important to always consider the project risks and contingencies; never make estimates only considering the best case.

-- Research and experimentation with different tools and estimation techniques.
-The estimation tools will help to consider all the different aspects of the project and will automatically add further contingency.
+- Research and experiment with different tools and estimation techniques.
+The estimation tools will help you to consider all the different aspects of the project and will automatically add further contingency.

 - Estimate the effort in points or working hours with respect to the calendar time to cope with the fact that the team is never 100% effective.
 You can also apply a separate conversion factor to translate the estimated effort into calendar time.
 This will make it easier to track the accuracy of the estimates.
 If, for example, the team spends 30% of the time of an average day in meetings, answering the phone and email, an appropriate conversion factor must be added, in this case corresponding to 1.4 (1/70% ).